opensourcedesign/events/_posts/2017-03-15-OpenSourceDesignMeetupBerlin.md

 The idea that 'the bigger the buffet, the better it must be' prevails and leads to bloated, confusing, awkward jack-of-all-trades software.

-Sam shared an example of successful community integration/transition from Kdenlive, the video editor he relies upon for work (https://kdenlive.org/).
+Sam shared an example of successful community integration / transition from [Kdenlive](https://kdenlive.org), the video editor he relies upon for work.
 For many years almost all of the code has come from only one developer, Jean-Baptiste Mardelle - and as you might expect, he burned out and almost left the project for good back in 2013.
 But in the last two years there has beeen a